Reading Time: 3 minutes

 - Surface Resistivity Test: Measures how much static charge can be applied to a fabric by measuring the electrical resistance of the fabric surface between two concentric rings.

-- Stain release test: Measures ability of fabric to release oily stains during laundering.
+- Stain Release Test: Measures the ability of a fabric to release oily stains during laundering.

 AGC test labs have the latest testing equipment to mimic the coating application in the mill.
 We take the time to help mills and manufacturers understand the latest repellent technologies.
 This collaboration and testing helps select the best grade for each product and application.